AutoNN/AutoNN/docs/docs/index.md

 ## How to use?

 - Open Terminal after installing the package
-- Use the following command to run the GUI
+- Use the following command to launch the GUI
 ```python
 autonn
 ```